 Common Causes of Truck Accidents

 Commercial trucks like big rigs and delivery trucks present unique dangers to smaller vehicles and their passengers.
-Truck drivers need to be aware of the dangers presented by their large and unwieldy vehicles, and other drivers need to use extra caution in their presence.
-Minor driving errors, like failing to signal before changing lanes, can result in catastrophe when an eighteen-wheeler is involved, especially at high speeds.
+Truck drivers need to be aware of the dangers presented by their large and unwieldy vehicles.
+Other drivers need to use extra caution in their presence.
+Driving errors can result in catastrophes on the roadways.
+This is especially true when a tractor-trailer is involved.

-The following is a discussion of some common situations that can cause or contribute to commercial truck accidents.
+The following contains a discussion of some situations that can cause commercial truck accidents.
 Speak with a truck accident lawyer or review FindLaw's Truck Accident Overview for more information about the common causes of truck accidents.

 Common unsafe acts committed by car drivers in the vicinity of large trucks, which often result in truck accidents, include:

-The Federal Motor Carrier Safety Administration (FMSCA) provides a Safety section with tips and resources for commercial truck drivers and other motorists.
+The Federal Motor Carrier Safety Administration (FMCSA) has a Safety section with federal regulations for commercial truck drivers and other motorists.

 Truck Accidents Caused by Commercial Truck Drivers

 Big rig and other commercial truck drivers are skilled and patient drivers, for the most part.
-However, in addition to the dangers inherent in the size and weight of the trucks used in commercial transportation and shipping, several characteristics can contribute to traffic accidents.
-These include:
+However, in addition to the dangers inherent in the size and weight of the trucks used in commercial transportation and shipping, there are industry characteristics that further complicate safety, such as:

-- Inadequate training as to driving technique, safety concerns, and defensive driving.
+- Inadequate trucker training in driving technique, safety concerns, and defensive driving

-- Systems of compensation that encourage faster vehicle speeds and more hours of consecutive vehicle operation than would normally be advisable.
+- Systems of compensation in the trucking industry that encourage faster vehicle speeds and more hours of consecutive vehicle operation than would normally be advisable

-- Unrealistic schedules and expectations of trucking companies that encourages drivers to hurry, despite the safety risks.
+- Unrealistic schedules and expectations of trucking companies that encourage drivers to hurry, despite the safety risks

 See Resources for Drivers on the FMCSA website to learn more.